Skip to main content

 Common mistakes

-• Systematically taking QES "to reassure ourselves": unnecessary friction for the signer, high cost, often over-dimensioned.
+• Systematically opting for QES "to be on the safe side": unnecessary friction for the signatory, high cost, often over-engineered.

 How Certyneo helps you